Your Common Orthodontic Questions Answered

-Any age is a good age to make your smile as beautiful!
-The doctors at Fry Orthodontic Specialists have treated patients that chose to improve their smiles even at age 80!
+Any age is a good age to make your smile beautiful!
+The doctors at Fry Orthodontic Specialists have treated patients who chose to improve their smiles even at age 80!

 The average length of a traditional orthodontic treatment is 18 months, but each individual’s needs are unique and different.
-Although it is difficult to predict the exact duration of an orthodontic treatment to get straight teeth, it is possible to estimate an average treatment length for each individual situation.
+Although it is difficult to predict the exact duration of an orthodontic treatment, it is possible to estimate an average treatment length for each individual.

-It takes a much shorter period of time than we have traditionally thought that orthodontics should take.
-If you go about it in a very systematic way, straightening teeth can be done very quickly.
+It takes a much shorter period of time than what was traditionally expected.
+If approached in a systematic way, straightening teeth can be done very quickly.